Amazon's Seattle Store

 My first approach to the store’s online presence is a short story: Amazon’s store is hard to find ‘in-house’.
 There is no store locator in Amazon’s online menu, a search for ‘Amazon Stores’ or ‘Amazon store locator’ on Amazon’ landing page returns surprising results:

-My next attempt leads me to Facebook, where advanced retailers ((i.e. Starbucks) entertain pages for each store.
+My next attempt leads me to Facebook, where advanced retailers ((i.e. Starbucks) entertain pages for each store to provide good cross channel services.
 I find a page for the Amazon Seattle store; it shows 56 consumer ratings at an average of 4.2 (of 5).
 When reading the entries I realize only after two minutes, that is an unofficial page, with weird entries, and certainly not facilitated by Amazon.

 I give it a second try at Facebook and find the official Facebook Amazon Book store page.
 It invites me to visit the store in Seattle, but again no opening hours or contact informations.
 No wonder, consumers continue to communicate on the fake page.
 The fake had far more information about the store.